 - Avoid classes described as power, hot yoga, yoga burn or any class that targets specific body parts such as “Yoga for Abs.”

-- The following styles of yoga may be unsafe or counter-productive: Bikram, Ashtanga, Vig Vinyasa.
+- The following styles of yoga may be unsafe or counter-productive to recovery: Bikram, Ashtanga, Vig Vinyasa.

 - Avoid yoga classes/poses set in a gym or “yoga fusion” offerings.

 Let go of perfection, there are no mistakes, only learning.
 Accept where you are, embrace your resistance, and be open to growth through experience.
 Honor your humanity and learn from all teachers.

 When the restlessness of the mind, intellect and self is stilled through the practice of yoga, the yogi, by the grace of spirit within, finds fulfillment.
 Then she knows the joy eternal which is beyond the pale of the senses.
 The real meaning of yoga is this-a deliverance from contact with pain and sorrow.